Okamon0427/todo_app/README.md

 ## URL
 https://useful-todo-app.herokuapp.com/
 You can login as a test user below
-(Some todos might be already registered, and user information cannot be changed)
+(If you use this account, some todos might be already registered, and user information cannot be changed)
 ```
 email: test@gmail.com
 password: 123456